-These materials were first sent or made available to stockholders on July 1, 2022, and include:
+These materials were first sent or made available to stockholders on June 30, 2023, and include:

-- · The Notice of Internet Availability of Proxy Materials - · This Proxy Statement for the Annual Meeting - Netlist's Annual Report on Form 10-K for the year ended January 1, 2022
+- The Notice of Internet Availability of Proxy Materials - This Proxy Statement for the Annual Meeting - The 2022 Annual Report

 If you requested printed versions by mail, these printed proxy materials also include the proxy card or voting instruction form for the Annual Meeting.
 If you would like to receive our proxy materials for future annual meetings of our stockholders by e-mail or by mail, you may submit such consent by writing to the attention of our Corporate Secretary at the address of our principal executive offices or by following the instructions on the proxy card.